Generic Name: pramipexole (PRAM-i-PEX-ole)

 - Lab tests, including blood pressure or skin checks, may be performed while you use pramipexole.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use pramipexole with caution in the ELDERLY; they may be more sensitive to its effects, especially hallucinations.
+- Use pramipexole with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using pramipexole while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking pramipexole.